WurstCommander/Win10AppRemove/README.md

-# Windows 10 Apps Remove
+# Windows 10 Apps Remover

-Powershell Script which deinstalls / removes Windows 10 apps, even mandatory apps like XBox which can't be deinstalled via the start menu.
+Powershell Script which deinstalls / removes Windows 10 apps, even mandatory apps like XBox which can't be deinstalled via normal measures like startmenu, programms and features and so on.

 ## Instructions: